antublue/test-engine/README.md

 # Releases

-The Test Engine is published to Maven Central.
+The AntuBLUE test engine is published to Maven Central.

 Release information can be found in GitHub Releases